The Historical Research Center at the Walter Stiern Library

 An Applied Classroom

 The HRC brings together archivists, librarians, and historians to instruct students on the practical application of history and the preservation and conservation of archives, photos, and books.
-The HRC teaches courses the practice of oral history, the management of historical materials, and the digitization of historical collections.
+The HRC teaches courses in the practice of oral history, the management of historical materials, and the digitization of historical collections.